-- The foot of Pila heigs in occornation.
-Freif at sole of the foot helps Pila to move very slowly by creeping on the substrator. - During provement the 'pot is protruded fireugh the upening of the shell and this extension is brought about by the sudden into a call block into it. - The glands present in the friends produce a slimy secretion that helps the animal to glide on dry surface. - The foot is provided with vertical, longitudinal and transverse muscles. - Curing lucumotion the wave-like contractions on its surface are produced by the contraction of the vertical muscles. - The contraction of the transverse muscles drives the blood forward which causes the extension of the foot in front.
+- The foot of Pila helps in locamation.
+The flat sole of the foot helps Pila to move very slowly by creeping on the substratum. - During movement the foot is protruded through the opening of the shell and this extension is brought about by the sudden influx of blood into it. - The glands present in the foot produce a slimy secretion that helps the animal to glide on dry surface. - The foot is provided with vertical, longitudinal and transverse muscles. - During locomotion the wave-like contractions on its surface are produced by the contraction of the vertical muscles. - The contraction of the transverse muscles drives the blood forward which causes the extension of the foot in front.
 During this process the longitudinal muscles contract to pull the posterior end of the foot forward.